-Students Protest HUAC Hearings in San Francisco
+Students protest HUAC hearings in San Francisco

-The House Un-American Activities Committee (HUAC) was created in 1938 to investigate and hold public hearings into "Communist influence" in American education civil rights and peace organizations and labor unions.
+The House Un-American Activities Committee (HUAC) was created in 1938 to investigate and hold public hearings into "Communist influence" in American education, civil rights and peace organizations and labor unions.
 Unable to uncover evidence of Communists committing crimes, HUAC satisfied itself with holding Party members and sympathizers up to widespread media exposure and public embarrassment, often resulting in the loss of jobs and community standing.

 That day and the following, the Committee issued "passes" to Committee sympathizers, denying all but a few of the protesters entrance to the hearings.
 On Friday, May 15, the Sheriff's Department had the SF Police Department barricade the entrance to the hearing room, and without warning, the police brought out fire hoses and washed the protesters down the marble steps of City Hall, arresting 68, injuring several demonstrators and hospitalizing four.
-I had testified the previous day and joined the protesters at the (literal) barricades.
-The four photographs of the fire-hosing and arrests shown on this page were taken by newspaper photographers, as I was water-soaked and unavailable (my Nikon camera survived).
+I had testified the previous day and joined the protesters at the barricades.
+The photographs of the fire-hosing and arrests shown on this page were taken by local newspapers, as I was unavailable due to the "police riot."

 The next day, Friday May 16 ("Black Friday"), several thousand demonstrators showed up in peaceful sidewalk protest against the police violence on Thursday.

-To counter the lies of "Operation Abolition," HUAC opponents issued "Operation Correction," an ACLU-narrated documentary film using much of the same footage as "Abolition," but countering its lies with the facts of independent student organizing against HUAC and the unprovoked police attack at the HUAC hearings.
+To counter the lies of "Operation Abolition," HUAC opponents issued "Operation Correction," an ACLU-narrated documentary film using much of the same footage as "Abolition," but countering its lies with the facts of independent student organizing against HUAC and the unprovoked police attack at the 1960 HUAC hearings.

 Early on the first day of hearings.
 A picket line begins to form in front of San Francisco City Hall.